-Cloud services is one of the most dynamically developing markets in the world.
+Cloud services are one of the most dynamically developing markets in the world.
 In Q2 2020, expenditure in this sector increased by 31% to USD 34.6 billion.
 Companies are investing more and more in this sector, and this trend is not affected even by global crises such as the COVID-19 pandemic.
 Find out what makes clouds so popular in business and which cloud service to choose from the most popular: AWS, Azure or Google Cloud.

 Even the most cautious reports on cloud computing infrastructure confirm the steady growth in investment in these technologies.
 Gartner published cloud market data for 2019, Canalys and Synergy Research summarized the first two quarters of 2020.
 Despite slight differences, they come to the same conclusion.
 Clouds are growing dynamically, have a huge number of users and there is no sign that their growth rate will slow down.